evanwinter/genius-lyric-analyzer/readme.md

 ## To do

+* for line in lyrics containing keyword, print line
+* Output as a webpage
 * Make stats more relative -- what percent
 * Look up frequency of phrase
 * regex used for file setup takes "A$AP Rocky" and makes it "aaprocky" -- possible to replace $'s with "S's? also "24hrs" becomes "hrs"